-NOTE: There is no FDA-approved treatment for monkeypox virus infections; however, the CDC holds an Expanded Access Investigational New Drug Protocol (EA-IND) that allows for cidofovir to be used to treat orthopoxviruses (including monkeypox) during an outbreak.
+NOTE: There is no FDA-approved treatment for monkeypox virus (mpox) infections; however, the CDC holds an Expanded Access Investigational New Drug Protocol (EA-IND) that allows for cidofovir to be used to treat orthopoxviruses (including monkeypox virus) during an outbreak.
 State and territorial health authorities can contact the CDC Emergency Operations Center at 770-488-7100 for information regarding the protocol.

-NOTE: Many cases of monkeypox virus infections are mild and self-limiting in the absence of specific therapy; however, the prognosis depends on multiple factors such as previous vaccination status, initial health status, concurrent illnesses, and comorbidities.
+NOTE: Many cases of monkeypox virus (mpox) infection are mild and self-limiting in the absence of specific therapy; however, the prognosis depends on multiple factors such as previous vaccination status, initial health status, concurrent illnesses, and comorbidities.
 Persons for whom treatment may be considered (after consultation with the CDC) include:

 5 mg/kg/week IV.

 Safety and efficacy have not been established; however, doses up to 5 mg/kg/week IV have been used off-label.